 Despite this we have never previously had the capacity to properly measure or monitor the impact we have, nor the progress we are making towards our aims, in any great detail.
-Thanks to a grant from the Real Farming Trust we have now launched an impact assessment project which is looking across all of our activities to pull together existing data and assess our current performance in relation to our social, economic and environmental impact.
+Thanks to a grant from the Real Farming Trust we launched an impact assessment project in January 2020 which established systems to collect existing data, as well as working with customers, staff and suppliers through the use of surveys and interviews, to find out more about our social, economic and environmental impacts.

 During spring 2020 we ran a survey looking at our social impact using tools developed by Coventry University’s Centre for Agroecology, Water and Resilience, exploring more about why people choose to connect with us, how they perceive our mission, and the results of their relationship with Locavore.
 The results and analysis are available here.